RDIM Terminology

 Changing Access

 You can change options even after the dataset has been published.
 Under certain circumstances you may wish to have restricted or conditional access to your data and then open it up after a nominated period.
-In this example, you should choose a licence for your data, as a licence will govern use of the data.

 • If the consent form and related information sheet indicates the data and information is for the ‘specific' purpose of this research project, the data and information CANNOT be used for ANY other purpose, even by the primary researcher.

 • However, if the consent form and related information sheet indicates the data and information can be used for ‘extended’ purposes such as related research, the data and information CAN be used for whatever secondary purpose is stated.
-Where appropriate, further conditional access may be applied as per above.

 Active Data